 The Early Warning Program is a joint effort between the Huntsville City Schools Board of Education and the District Attorney’s Office.
-It is designed to reduce truancy, the number of student dropouts, and to provide an intervention program for student behavior at school.
-The format of the program consists of group sessions held weekly, throughout the year, in the courtroom of the Madison County Courthouse.
-The purpose of the Early Warning sessions is to share information concerning legal requirements and the school board policies pertaining to truancy, and behavior, thus constituting an Early Warning.
+It is designed to reduce truancy and the number of student dropouts, The format of the program consists of a group session held at a school.
+The purpose of the Early Warning is to share information concerningthe legal requirements and school board policies pertaining to attendance-thus, an Early Warning.

-Ten or more questionable excused absences which were not satisfactorily explained
+Seven (7) or more questionable excused absences which were not satisfactorily explained;

 All students (K-12) are subject to the regulations of the Early Warning Program and the provisions as follows:

-“Every child between the ages of six and 17 years shall be required to attend a public school, private school, church school or be instructed by a competent private tutor for the entire length of the school term in every scholastic year---.”
+“Every child between the ages of 6 and 17 years shall be required to attend a public school, private school, church schoo,l or be instructed by a competent private tutor for the entire length of the school term in every scholastic year---.”

-Requires that any parent/guardian who enrolls a student in school be responsible for the students’ proper conduct.
-It also provides that a parent may be fined $100.00 and receive up to ninety days in jail.
+Requires that any parent/guardian who enrolls a student in school be responsible for the students’ regular attendance and proper conduct.
+A parent/guardian conficted of failing to do so may be fined $100.00 and receive up to 90 days in jail.